-Answer: In rare cases, we see that some devices (usually already outdated) cannot connect to your Keenetic router via Wi-Fi.
+Answer: In rare cases, we see that some clients (usually already outdated) cannot connect to your Keenetic router via Wi-Fi.
 In this situation, you need to pay attention to whether you have enabled Fast transition (802.11r) in your home network settings.
 An older phone or laptop may not connect via Wi-Fi when 802.11r is enabled on the router.
 There could potentially be issues with client and access point compatibility.
 In this case, it depends on the implementation of the Wi-Fi driver on the mobile device.
 For example, we've seen this situation with Samsung GT-N7100/N8000 smartphones and laptops with an Intel 4965/3945 adapter.

-Technically, this happens for the following reason: when enabling 'Fast transition (802.11r)', another type of Auth is added to the IE (Information Elements) list for beacons, and Probe/Assoc Response packets, which the client does not understands and refuses to connect, although the list contains the WPA2-PSK network protection algorithm.
+Technically, this happens for the following reason: when enabling 'Fast transition (802.11r)', another type of Auth is added to the IE (Information Elements) list for beacons, and Probe/Assoc Response packets, which the client does not understand and refuses to connect, although the list contains the WPA2-PSK network protection algorithm.

 In this case, the problem is not hardware but in the software (driver) on the client's side.
 Based on our statistics, at the moment, modern client devices have no problem connecting to Keenetic when 802.11r roaming is enabled.
 Such cases are usually observed on older devices that are no longer properly supported by their manufacturer.